regorxxx/ajquery-xxx/_readme.txt

 		2.3.
 Clicking + shift on track name selects in between track(s).
 		2.3.
 Clicking + control on track name adds track to selection.

+	3. Double clicking on status bar sets focus on playing item.

-	3. Dragging playlist item or selection moves it within the current playlist page.
+	4. Dragging playlist item or selection moves it within the current playlist page.

-	4. Playlist slider is working as playlist page switcher, drag its thumb to change page.
+	5. Playlist slider is working as playlist page switcher, drag its thumb to change page.

-	5. A few hotkeys are available (check command buttons tooltips for hotkey values).
+	6. A few hotkeys are available (check command buttons tooltips for hotkey values).

-	6. Use Shift+PageUp and Shift+PageDown to resize playlist.
+	8. Use Shift+PageUp and Shift+PageDown to resize playlist.

 	It is recommended to enable "Cursor follows playback" option in foobar2000 Playback menu for more convenient playlists browsing.